f-lombardo/file-statistics/README.md

 npm start
 ```
 ### Docker
-This is best suited for URL files, even if you could mount a volume containing text files.
-Run
+This is best suited for URL files, even if you could use the `fixtures` mounted volume.
+Run:
-`docker compose run file-statistics npm start`
+`docker compose run app npm start`

 ## Running tests
 After having prepared the environment (see above) run `npm run test`